LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### 3. Create a Key Pair

 To securely connect to the EC2 instance, we generate a public and private key pair.
 The private key will be used to authenticate SSH connections, while the public key is associated with the EC2 instance.
+This step is crucial for securing the private key and ensuring that it can be used for SSH connections without exposing it to others.

 The following command creates a key pair: